brettChapman/multivis/README.md

 - [cluster](https://github.com/brettChapman/multivis/blob/master/multivis/utils/cluster.py): Clusters data using a linkage cluster method.
 If the data is correlated the correlations are first preprocessed, then clustered, otherwise a distance metric is applied to non-correlated data before clustering.
 	- [parameters](https://github.com/brettChapman/multivis/blob/master/multivis/utils/cluster.py#L7)
-		- [matrix] : A Pandas dataframe matrix of values (may or may not be a matrix of correlation coefficients)
+		- [matrix] : A Pandas dataframe matrix of scores
 		- [transpose_non_correlated] : Setting to 'True' will transpose the matrix if it is not correlated data
 		- [is_correlated] : Setting to 'True' will treat the matrix as if it contains correlation coefficients
 		- [distance_metric] : Set the distance metric.
 Used if the matrix does not contain correlation coefficients.
 		- [linkage_method] : Set the linkage method for the clustering.
 	- [Returns](https://github.com/brettChapman/multivis/blob/master/multivis/utils/cluster.py#L47)
 		- [matrix] : The original matrix, transposed if transpose_non_correlated is 'True' and is_correlated is 'False'.
-		- [row_linkage] : linkage matrix for the rows from a linkage clustered similarities matrix
+		- [row_linkage] : linkage matrix for the rows from a linkage clustered distance/similarities matrix
-		- [col_linkage] : linkage matrix for the columns from a linkage clustered similarities matrix
+		- [col_linkage] : linkage matrix for the columns from a linkage clustered distance/similarities matrix

 ### License
 Multivis is licensed under the MIT license.